-Mainstream portrayals of the black hoodie and faceless hacker illuminated by binary code are potentially distorting how people should see hackers: they wear dresses and ties too, blending in quite nicely in business environments.
+Mainstream portrayals of the faceless hacker wearing a black hoodie potentially distort how people should see hackers: they wear dresses and ties too, blending in quite nicely in business environments.

-I spoke with Chris Roberts, chief security architect at Acalvio Technologies, who helps enterprises find and mitigate cybersecurity vulnerabilities to reduce risk.
+I spoke with Chris Roberts, the chief security architect at Acalvio Technologies.
+He helps enterprises find and mitigate cybersecurity vulnerabilities to reduce risk.
 Here are unedited excerpts from our conversation.

-Marilia Wyatt: Before we dive into hacker stereotypes, can you tell us about the work you do and how it helps enterprises reduce risk?
+Marilia Wyatt: Before we dive into hacker stereotypes, can you tell us about your work?

-Chris Roberts: Work’s split into several areas, the Acalvio stuff is looking at building up the Deception side of the world, the basic assumption is that computer No1 is compromised and therefore HOW do you know that someone’s inside…most companies are asleep at the wheel especially in the S/M market when it comes to proactive/preventative/predictive security so the aim of the Deception tech is to help change that landscape.
-Outside of that there’s the assessment side of things, the maturity model work and then obviously the no-more-passwords R&D I’m in the middle of…
+Chris Roberts: Work’s split into several areas: The Acalvio stuff is looking at building up the Deception side of the world.
+The basic assumption is that computer number one is compromised and therefore how do you know that someone’s inside?
+Most companies are asleep at the wheel, especially in the S/M market when it comes to proactive, preventative and predictive security, so the aim of the Deception tech is to help change that landscape.
+Outside of that, there’s the assessment side of things, the maturity model work, and then obviously the no-more-passwords R&D I’m in the middle of.

 Marilia Wyatt: Why do you think there is so much emphasis on painting hackers across the board as faceless and obscure loners?

-Chris Roberts: I think we’ve done it to ourselves, at least in the past…we were separate, we were the geeks, the ones who seemed to think differently than most, the ones who understood the underlying “tick” of the digital universe…so with that we managed to separate ourselves AND lets face it there’s LOT of us who do like to work on our own at least in part because it’s simpler/easier and quieter…at least until we need to team up and collaborate on projects etc.
+Chris Roberts: I think we’ve done it to ourselves, at least in the past.
+We were separate, the geeks, the ones who seemed to think differently than most, the ones who understood the underlying “tick” of the digital universe.
+So, with that, we managed to separate ourselves.
+Let’s face it there’s a lot of us who do like to work on our own at least in part because it’s simpler, easier and quieter.

-“So, you take that hooded geek and it fits perfectly with the media and unfortunately that’s never worn off…which given we’re part of society AND working to save it really sucks.”
+“You take that hooded geek and it fits perfectly with the media and unfortunately that’s never worn off.
+That really sucks, because we’re part of society and working to save it.”—Chris Roberts

 Marilia Wyatt: What are the essential hacker ethics to promote?

-Marilia Wyatt: Tell us a bit more about how the ethical community collectively is serving the greater good?
+Marilia Wyatt: How is the ethical hacking community collectively serving the greater good?

-Chris Roberts: There’s a ton of examples, look at how Chris Hadnagy is working on the problems surrounding child material on the Internet and the folks behind that…look at what Johnny Long and the team have done at Hackers For Charity, look at the numerous efforts with Veterans to name just three…
+Chris Roberts: There’s a ton of examples, look at how Chris Hadnagy is working on the problems surrounding child material on the Internet and the folks behind that.
+Also, look at what Johnny Long and the team have done at Hackers For Charity, look at the numerous efforts with Veterans to name just three.

 Marilia Wyatt: What is the most rewarding part of your profession?

-Chris Roberts: …let alone inside this industry we’ve got a LOT to learn about diverse backgrounds and how to make sure we don’t keep tripping up over ourselves.
-The world as a whole also has a long way to go to see past the tattoos, the nails, hair and clothing and simply accept us for who we are….heck isn’t that the world in general though?
-OH, and let’s face it we’re not shining examples of humanity either, when I ask the question on LinkedIn about what to call non-geek people and get everything from muggles to plebs.
+Chris Roberts: Oh hell yes.
+Let alone inside this industry, we’ve got a lot to learn about diverse backgrounds and how to make sure we don’t keep tripping up over ourselves.
+The world also has a long way to go to see past the tattoos, nails, hair, and clothing and accept us for who we are.
+Heck, isn’t that the world in general, though?
+Oh, and let’s face it, we’re not shining examples of humanity either; for example, when I ask the question on LinkedIn about what to call non-geek people and get everything from muggles to plebs.

-“WE need to take some time to actually accept the world around us.”
+“We need to take some time to accept the world around us.”

 Marilia Wyatt: Do you see a need to distinguish between bad and good apples when writing the word ‘hacker.’
 What’s your take on the issue?

-Chris Roberts: Hacker is good, working on understanding tech, understanding what IS this world about and how do do it different/better…CRIMINAL breaks into you and steals shit…NOT a hacker.
+Chris Roberts: Hacker is good, working on understanding tech, understanding what IS this world is about and how to do it differently and better.
+A criminal breaks in and steals shit, not a hacker.

-Marilia Wyatt: Is there a better way to educate people about how the ethical hacking community use their skills for good and bad apples use their skills for self-gain and destruction?
+Marilia Wyatt: Is there a better way to educate people about how the ethical hacking community uses their skills for good and bad apples for self-gain and destruction?

 Marilia Wyatt: What would you like to change in the universe about the portrayal of hackers?

-Chris Roberts: I’m thankful for the continued stream of random neurons that keep hitting me with inspiration and ideas….so what I really would like is more hours in the day, the ability to manipulate time sufficiently to get all the things done that I really want to work on and research would be rather bloody helpful!
+Chris Roberts: I’m thankful for the continued stream of random neurons that keep hitting me with inspiration and ideas.
+I really would like more hours in the day and the ability to manipulate time sufficiently to get all the things done that I really want to work on.